 At point 10, the pressure in the cylinder is equal with the pressure in the intake manifold as the intake valve continues to open.

 Even though the piston is moving down and the cylinder volume is increasing, the cylinder pressure drop is not reflected in the waveform due to incoming air past the open intake valve.

 Section from the second BDC (540°) to Point 12

 After BDC 540°, the piston is on the cusp of beginning its compression stroke while the intake valve is still closing, but air driven by inertia continues to rush into the cylinder, which naturally improves filling of the cylinder with a fuel air mixture on port fuel injected engines.
 Note the small ripples present in this section as long as the intake valve remains open.

 At point 12, the intake valve has closed.
 From this moment on, the cylinder pressure begins a sudden increase.
 If the intake valve is completely closed from 560° to 600° after the previous TDC (0°), correct intake valve timing can be verified.

 Point 13 (630°)

-At this point, the pressure in the cylinder will be close to the atmospheric ± 0.5 bar.
-But due to the movement of the piston at closed intake and exhaust valves, the compression continues to increase.
+At this point, the pressure in the cylinder will be at or near atmospheric (14.7 psi), but due to the upward movement of the piston with the now-closed intake and exhaust valves, the compression continues to increase.

 Point 14 (690°)

-This point is 30 ° before TDC 720 °, where the cylinder pressure will be approximately half of the minimum in the cylinder (point 12) and the maximum cylinder pressure (point 1).
-Once the piston has passed this position, the compression continues to increase until it reaches TDC 720 °.
+At this point - 30° before TDC 720°, the cylinder pressure is approximately half of the minimum pressure (point 12) and the maximum cylinder pressure (point 1).
+Once the piston has passed this position, the compression continues to increase until it reaches TDC 720°.